jxeeno/aust-govt-covid19-stats/README.md

 Yeah, it's spaghetti code because it's basically disposable code.
 I expect to need to rewrite this every few days.

 Having said that, you're welcome to raise a PR if you want to make it better! :)

+## Data issues

+* No data was provided by the Department of Health on 31st July 2021.
+We have populated values from 30th July 2021 instead.